 Summary of The Vast Hour

 The poem begins with the speaker describing how all the elements of day, such as the “sweetness of the white” warmeth, ascend into the sky “when the dark / Comes down.”
 Along with these “essences” go the “tune of the meadow-lark” and the smell of grass at noon.
-These are sights, sounds and smells which belong strictly to the day, they have no place at night.
+These are sights, sounds and smells that belong strictly to the day, they have no place at night.

 When night comes, it is as if it is forcing the sun to take a reprieve.
 The sun must “ease” itself so it has the strength to shine again the next day.

-In the second half of the poem the speaker describes how it is the clear and calm of night which allows her to focus her thoughts.
+In the second half of the poem, the speaker describes how it is the clear and calm of night which allows her to focus her thoughts.
 The absence of sound from the world gives her the ability to tap into her own experience and break it down into its parts.
 In the final lines she describes the oneness with night she has come to relish.

 Analysis of The Vast Hour